All Episodes

 Here's some sound bites.

-This this is Pelosi.
+This is Pelosi.

-she was politicking to the end.
+She was politicking to the end.

 It means that children with pre-existing conditions can get care.